daniel-schulz/eth-technical-test/README.md

 ### Ideas for Future Development

 * Assessment hardening
-    - [ ] To prevent cheating we should consider to move a part of the Card Selection Game logic to the backend
 * Features
     - [ ] Add Multi-language Support
     - [ ] Consider adding the information if the correct card was selected.
 This would simplify data analysis for the python script.
+    - [ ] Add a user authentication mechanism
+    - [ ] Username validation e.g. prevention of forbidden characters '/'
+    - [ ] Implement proper logging and error handling
+    - [ ] Add automated tests (e.g. unit tests, integration tests, e2e tests)
 * Refactorings & Code Improvements
-    - [ ] Resolve all `TODO` comments
+    - [ ] Remove all `TODO` comments
     - [ ] Remove `any` where possible
-    - [ ] Add automated tests (e.g. unit tests, integration tests, e2e tests)
+    - [ ] Rethink namings especially in the `assessment metric service`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>